rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 ### `UNBOX`

 For a `String`, returns the first character.
-If the string is empty, returns `\0`.
+Unboxing empty strings is not supported and will cause an `UnsupportedMessageException`.
 For all other objects returns the object.

 ### `IS_NULL`